Sunday 15 December 1940

 |"The first four Polish recipients of the Distinguished Flying Cross of No. 303 Polish Fighter Squadron wearing their awards after a presentation ceremony by Air Marshal Sholto Douglas at RAF Leconfield, 15 December 1940.
 Left to right: Squadron Leader Witold Urbanowicz, Flying Officer Zdzisław Henneberg, Pilot Officer Jan "Donald Duck" Zumbach and Pilot Officer Mirosław "Ox" Ferić." © IWM (CH 1839).|

 The Luftwaffe, after a quiet day, revisits Sheffield, which it originally bombed on 12 December.
 This raid continues its recent practice of repeatedly bombing medium-sized British towns with full-scale attacks.
-While only a small group of 16 German Heinkel He 111 bombers arrives soon after darkness, they drop thousands of incendiaries which start massive fires.
+While only a small group of 16 German Heinkel He 111 bombers arrives soon after darkness, they drop thousands of incendiaries that start massive fires.
 This creates a target visible to the main force, which arrives overhead a couple of hours later.
 The Luftwaffe pounds the eastern half of the city for three hours, but most of the bombs miss the city's important factories.
 The two aerial attacks together kill 750 people and destroy 3000 homes and small businesses.
 During the night, the Luftwaffe loses five aircraft.

 Battle of the Atlantic: The Luftwaffe attacks Portsmouth, "sinking" destroyer HMS Cameron.
 The Cameron, in dry dock, is blasted onto its side and utterly destroyed in a rare case of a ship being lost for reasons other than actually sinking or grounding.
 One of the destroyers acquired from the US in the destroyers-for-bases deal, the destruction of the Cameron continues a pattern of hard luck for the newly acquired destroyers.